nfsarmento/nuno-sarmento-social-icons/README.md

 **Localization**

-* English (default) - always included
+* English (default) - always included <br />
-* Portuguese
+* Portuguese <br />

 **Installation**

-1. Upload the plugin files to the `/wp-content/plugins/Nuno—Sarmento-social-icons` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/Nuno—Sarmento-social-icons` directory, or install the plugin through the WordPress plugins screen directly. <br />
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+2. Activate the plugin through the 'Plugins' screen in WordPress. <br />
-3. Use the Settings->Plugin Name screen to configure the plugin.
+3. Use the Settings->Plugin Name screen to configure the plugin. <br />